June 15, 2023 -18, 2023

 Text Used: Purification of the Heart, Selection’s from Ihyaa, Ayuhal Wald Ghazali

-Summer intensive
+Hadith intensive

-Sciences of the Hadith
+Codification of Hadith

 Hadith Literature